 Tashi Wangchuk was arrested on January 27, 2016, and tried on January 4, 2018, for fabricated accusations of "inciting separatism," after exposing China's failure to protect the basic human right to education.

 On May 22, 2018, China sentenced Tashi Wangchuk to five years in prison, despite having committed any crime under international law or the Chinese Constitution.
 The "evidence" of China against Tashi was a short documentary video made by The New York Times about the Tashi campaign for Tibetan language education in schools.

-Call on the five governments that tried to observe Tashi's trial (EU, USA, United Kingdom, Germany and Canada) and urgently to China to release Tashi Wangchuk immediately and unconditionally.
+Call on the five governments that tried to observe Tashi's trial - EU, USA, United Kingdom, Germany, and Canada - to urge China to release Tashi Wangchuk immediately and unconditionally.